perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ## Upgrading the Extension

+### Using the configuration script

+Installing a new version of the extension over an existing installation is most easily done by running the `bin/configure-login-hook.sh` script from within the directory containing the new extension.
+That is, download the latest version of the extension and invoke the configure script contained within.
+The removal of the old extension and installation and configuration of the new extension will be done automatically by the configure script.

+### Manually remove and update

-The procedure for upgrading the extension to a newer release consists of these steps:
+The manual procedure for upgrading the extension to a newer release consists of the steps outlined below.
+The configure script does effectively the same thing, so it may be easier to simply run the configure script as described above.

 1. Print and retain the current extension configuration:
     * `p4 extension --configure Auth::loginhook -o`